schulle4u/yellow-extensions-schulle4u/random/README.md

     [random /products/ 1 teaser]

+## Acknowledgements

+Thanks to the Datenstrom Yellow community for help and feedback!

 ## Installation

 [Download extension](https://github.com/datenstrom/yellow-extensions/raw/main/downloads/random.zip) and copy ZIP file into your `system/extensions` folder.
 [Learn more about extensions](https://github.com/annaesvensson/yellow-update).